Code-Institute-Submissions/premierleague/README.md

 If a user was to remove any filter set on the *Year Selector* by deselecting the range applied on that chart, in theory this should reset the filter applied on all other charts on that page after *Crossfilter* has done its magic.

-Unfortunately, this didn't quite go according to plan and some of the charts do not reset in occurdance with the filter being deselected.
+Unfortunately, this didn't quite go according to plan and some of the charts do not reset in accordance with the filter being deselected.
 Similar to the issue with the  ```.rangeChart``` above, this only affect the graphs which were dependent on the previous graph.

 One way of combatting the issue would be to implement a 'Reset' button on each page.
 This should clear all existing filters on the page without the need to refresh the browser.